Rhythm in the Home

 How will the course be run?

-The course will run from 1st September 2018 for two weeks.
+The next course will run from 6th October 2018 for two weeks.

 Each week I will post an in-depth video in the course Facebook group.
 You can either tune in live or watch at a convenient time for you (especially if you’re in a different time zone!)
 There will also be a Q&A video where I will answer any questions which come up for you.